Innohep Consumer (continued)

 Before using tinzaparin, tell your doctor or pharmacist if you are allergic to it; or to heparin or pork products; or if you have any other allergies.
 This product may contain inactive ingredients (such as sulfites, benzyl alcohol), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Kidney function declines as you grow older.
-This medication is removed by the kidneys.
-Therefore, elderly people may be at greater risk for serious (sometimes fatal) side effects (such as bleeding) while using this drug.
+Older adults may be more sensitive to the side effects of this drug, especially bleeding.
 If you are elderly and have kidney problems, your doctor may stop tinzaparin and prescribe a different medication for your condition.
 Consult your doctor for more details.

 Additional Innohep Information